 #4 Great way to learn Russian vocab and some grammar

-The app shows you Russian words/phrases and you can then write what they mean in English.
+The app shows you Russian words and phrases and you can then write what they mean in English.
 And if you don’t know it will show you.
 This means that it’s basically a large interactive flashcard list.
 Which works great for learning vocabulary.
 You can also do it the other way around – from English to Russian.
 You start with basic vocabulary such as learning how to say thank you in Russian, and then gradually improve on that.

-Do install the Russian keyboard on your phone.
+Make sure to install the Russian keyboard on your phone.
 Here’s a short tutorial for that.

 While the focus doesn’t lie much on grammar, you’re able to pick up quite some things just by doing the phrases.
 It’s almost a bit like Glossika.
 You can be sure that after practicing for a couple of weeks (or months!) you’re going to learn a good deal of Russian words.
-Plus when you turn on the sound you will hear the right pronunciation.
-So the words will come to live and you’ll learn them both visually and audibly.
+Plus when you turn on the sound you will hear the right Russian pronunciation.
+So the words will come to life and you’ll learn them both visually and audibly.

 #5 Community behind it for questions

 Duolingo has a large community behind it.
-People from all over the world who are learning different languages.
+People from all over the world are learning different languages.
 Chances are, if you’re stuck somewhere, that someone else has been there too.
 And maybe they posted precisely that question on the forum.
 And if they haven’t, then you can be that person.
 With all the people on the forum, you’ll be sure that some knowledgeable comments will be able to help you out.

 Who will benefit the most from learning Russian with Duolingo?

 In general, I think Duolingo is a great tool for learning Russian.
 Everyone can benefit from following the program.
 You’ll learn new words in a fun and easy manner.
 I even know of people who are just practicing new languages all the time on Duolingo just because they like the process so much.
-To see if you can benefit from using the program, I decided to add this section into this Duolingo Russian review.
+To see if you can benefit from using the program, I decided to add this section to this Duolingo Russian review.
 In my opinion, there are 2 types of people who can benefit the most from learning Russian with Duolingo:

 - People who have trouble motivating themselves – if a private tutor is too expensive but other programs don’t make you follow through.
 Then the gamification + streak feature in Duolingo can be very powerful to make you do daily lessons.
-It doesn’t feel like a chore (or an extra thing on your already too long to do list for the day).
+It doesn’t feel like a chore (or an extra thing on your already too long to-do list for the day).
 Plus it’s on your phone, which makes it surprisingly easy to start a new lesson.

 - People who want to get an overview of Russian – if you’re unsure whether to commit to learning Russian or not, Duolingo is a perfect tool.
 Just sign up and do anywhere from 10 days to a couple of months.
 You’ll quickly find out if you want to continue learning Russian or not.

-Dark side of using Duolingo to learn Russian
+The dark side of using Duolingo to learn Russian

 It’s free.
 It’s fun.
 You’ll learn useful Russian vocabulary and grammar and pronunciation.
 You’ll be motivated every day again to at least do 5 minutes of learning.
 So why isn’t everyone doing this all the time to learn a new language?
 Well, the answer is simple.

 I’ve seen it with quite some people.
 They’re all into learning a language with Duolingo.
 But that’s it.
 They’re just doing 10 minutes of Duolingo every day.
 Nothing more.
-That’s something I want to warn you for in this Duolingo Russian review.
+That’s something I want to warn you about in this Duolingo Russian review.